Coronavirus COVID-19 information for international students

 - have a valid study permit

-- are fully vaccinated with Government of Canada approved vaccines
+- be fully vaccinated with Government of Canada approved vaccines

-- will be attending a Designated Learning Institution (DLI) with an approved COVID-19 readiness plan
+- be attending a Designated Learning Institution (DLI)

 Before traveling, ensure you meet the criteria for entry into Canada: